9 Ready-to-use Halloween lesson plans for in the classroom

 Which monsters are they going to hang on a Halloween night?
 That’s your students’ quest to find out.
 Here’s a Halloween hangman game example you can share with your students right away:

-This Halloween writing activity will have some funny outcomes.
-Here, students spin the wheels and they have to put together a funny or a spooky Halloween story.
+This Halloween improvisation exercise will have some funny outcomes.
+Here, students spin the wheels and they have to put together a play.
 The wheels will give them random images and words they have to work with.

 The first wheel shows you some Halloween characters, the second wheel gives you a place or a “crime scene”, and the last wheel gives you a (murder) weapon or a Halloween object.